mys-lang/mys/docs/language-reference/proposals/stackless_fibers.rst

 memory page).

-Another option is to calculate the maximum stack usage of each fiber at compile time and spawn them with that.
+Another option is to calculate the maximum stack usage of each fiber at compile time and spawn them with stacks of that size.
 This requires a user space fiber scheduler.

 .. code-block:: mys